Best Paint Sprayers for Any Type of Project

 High-volume, low-pressure (HVLP) sprayers use air to push paint into a nozzle, where a low-pressure air stream meets it to create a mist-like spray pattern.
 These sprayers provide the highest level of transfer efficiency, which means more paint reaches the spraying surface, resulting in less masking and drop cloth use.

 HVLP sprayers typically aren’t ideal for thick paint such as latex, but some models come with nozzles specifically designed for such jobs.
-They do not use tips for spraying, but they do have different front ends for different finishes and applications.
-Different brands and models provide nozzles specifically designed for broad surfaces (such as decks and siding) or small projects with fine finishing.
+They do not use tips for spraying, but they do have front ends for different finishes and applications.
+Many brands and models provide nozzles specifically designed for broad surfaces (such as decks and siding) or small projects with fine finishing.

 HVLP sprayers are great for general home use with projects varying in quantity and size.
 Use these sprayers when painting a single room, smaller house exteriors, trim, deck and fence staining, as well as some crafting.